aubymori/AerofoxContinued/README.md

 ## Supported operating systems
 While you may be able to use the theme on macOS, Linux, and BSD, it will not function as intended.
 This theme was coded ONLY for the built-in Aero style under Windows Vista, 7, and 8.x.
 Other themes or operating systems may cause the theme not to display as intended.
-**Windows 10 is untested and may not be compatible.
+**Windows 10 is compatible with DWM hacks and skinning software, but no support will be provided.
-No support is planned for Windows 10 and 11.**
+No support is planned for Windows 11, either.**

 **Tested on:**
 - Windows Vista SP2 x64 (with Extended Kernel by win32)